Skip to main content

 • “The basic game has a good sense of progression and the DLC missions added a great deal of focused replayability.”

-• “In fact it doesn't even have a story, you are controlling a spaceship, and you have to shoot asteroids and other spaceships from a top view perspective, just like the old arcade games.”
+• “There is virtually no story; you are controlling a spaceship, and you have to shoot asteroids and other spaceships from a top view perspective, just like the old arcade games.”

 • replayability